Buzz and Boomer

 In 2012, a fan ran down the field and tackled Buzz during a game.

 The Winnipeg Blue Bombers original mascot was Captain Blue.
 Since 1984 with the introduction of Buzz and Boomer, Captain Blue was made the secondary mascot.
 To the present day Captain Blue is still a fan favourite among Bomber fans.

-Captain Blue is always seen driving his full scale Blue Bomber biplane, which is a life like cartoon replica of the WWI biplane flown under the British Royal Airforce.
+Captain Blue is always seen driving his full scale Blue Bomber biplane, which is a life like cartoon replica of the WWI biplane flown under the British Royal Air Force.

 After every touchdown and field goal scored by the Blue Bombers, Captain Blue drifts his biplane around the end zones.
 Since 2015 Captain Blue has also been the host to the tailgate parties at IG Field, opening the tailgate party when he arrives driving in his biplane.